 Board and care homes are small, assisted living facilities of 20 or fewer residents living in private or shared rooms.
 Continuing care retirement communities comprise multiple levels of service, including independent housing, assisted living and a skilled nursing facility all on one campus.
 Residents can move into higher care as their needs change.

-Amenities.
-Are there certain amenities, such as dog walking if they have a pet, or in-room dining on days they don’t want to join the communal meal at the dining facilities, that they feel would make them more comfortable?
+— Amenities.
+Are there certain amenities, such as dog walking and other pet services, or in-room dining on days they don’t want to join the communal meal at the dining facilities, that they feel would make them more comfortable?

-Cultural requirements.
-Are there any religious or cultural aspects to their life that they would would want in their new community?
+— Cultural or religious requirements.
+Are there any cultural or religious aspects to their life that they would want in their new community?

-Social preferences.
-Are they looking for a more socially engaging community or do they prefer a quieter environment?
+— Social preferences.
+Are they looking for a more socially engaging community to combat loneliness or do they prefer a quieter environment?

 Carefully considering these factors when looking for the right facility can help make the move more welcoming and less stressful for your senior.

-When your senior can no longer live independently, ensuring their safety becomes the top priority.
+, ensuring their safety becomes the top priority.
 This involves finding the appropriate level of care to meet their specific needs.
-Consulting with their healthcare providers is an essential first step in understanding their current needs and anticipating how those needs may evolve over time.
+Consulting with their health care providers is an essential first step in understanding their current needs and anticipating how those needs may evolve over time.

 Which facility is best for your senior?
-Experts in elder care measure each individual according to his or her ability to perform Activities of Daily Living (ADL).
-SeniorLiving.org lists the following abilities:
+Experts in elder care measure each individual according to his or her ability to perform activities of daily living (ADLs), including:

-Continence.
-Assisted living facilities charge for assistance with toileting.
+— Toileting.
+Assisted living facilities and board and care homes charge for assistance with toileting.
 Nursing homes assist most residents with using the restroom.

-Eating.
-Most assisted living residents can eat independently.
+— Eating.
+Most assisted living and board and care residents can eat independently.
 Nursing homes provide more help when necessary.

-Mobility.
-Assisted living residents typically can get around easily, even if they need a cane or a walker.
+— Mobility.
+Assisted living and board and care residents typically can get around easily, even if they need a cane or a walker.
 Nursing homes provide more consistent help with moving around.

-Personal hygiene.
-Assisted living facilities can help with showering and grooming, generally at an added cost.
+— Personal hygiene.
+Assisted living facilities and board and care homes can help with showering and grooming, generally at an added cost.
 Nursing homes provide hygiene help as part of basic care.

-4. Consider you and your loved one’s finances.
+4. Consider your and your loved one’s finances

 Depending on the geographic area, there can be dozens of options.
 AARP recommends using the following sources of information to find senior living facilities in your region:

-Your local or state agency on aging.
-These agencies can tell you if your state has a searchable database of assisted living facilities.
+— Area Agency on Aging.
+These agencies are designated by the state to address the needs and concerns of older people.
+They can tell you if your state has a searchable database of assisted living facilities.
 To find your nearest aging agency, use the federal government’s Eldercare Locator or call 1-800-677-1116.

 U.S. News also offers details of services and patient and family reviews to help you find the best assisted living choice for your loved one.